 The removal of the two claims plausibly indicates that they may have been found to be untrue or uncertain.
-The edition of BRE 135 then current was that of 2003, which I have not seen.
-In BRE 135:2013, the only criteria that have to be met to avoid a definite failure are that none of the two sets of Level 2 thermocouples exceed 600° C above ambient during the first 15 minutes of the test.
+The edition of BRE 135 then current was that of 2003.
+As in BRE 135:2013, the only criteria that have to be met to avoid a definite failure are that none of the two sets of Level 2 thermocouples exceed 600° C above ambient during the first 15 minutes of the test.
 BBA 08/4582 declares in effect (since ambient was no doubt above 0° C) that these criteria were met during the ‘stated test time’, but does not tell us what this test time was.

 BBA 08/4582 Second Issue (2013)

 BBA 08/4582 Product Sheet 1 for Kooltherm K15 received its Second Issue in December 2013:

 There are important changes to the section on ‘Behaviour in relation to fire’.
 The product is still classified as Class 0 (England & Wales) or ‘low risk’ (Scotland), but the claim that it can be used in accordance with various specified paragraphs of the national building regulations is no longer in evidence: